Honeycomb worms (Credit Paul Naylor)

-Honeycomb worm reef is a feature of the North-West, and plays a vital role as a home to other species, allowing settlement in areas which would otherwise be shifting sediments.
-Allonby Bay contains some of the best examples of reef in the north west.
+Honeycomb worm reefs are a key feature of the northwest coastline, and play a vital role as a home to other species, allowing settlement in areas which would otherwise be shifting sediments.
+Allonby Bay contains some of the best examples of reef in the North West.
 Let’s make sure we protect it for the future!

 This recommended Marine Conservation Zone is under consideration for the second tranche of MCZs.